eorroe/NodeList.js/README.md

 # My wish
 My wish would be to have all modern browsers implement `NodeList` like this.
 I honestly don't see why this would hurt if it grows with help/feedback.
 As of right now `NodeList` doesn't do anything but store `Live Nodes`.
 And this is using the **DOM's Native APIs** so there's nothing new, now the `set` and `get` methods won't be needed since it would be done with `ES6 Proxies`.

-Getting this natively, I would need tons of help.
+Getting `NodeList` natively implemented like `NodeList.js` I would need tons of help.
 I don't know anything about writing specs and getting things standardized.